dvldbgd/tdl/usage/README.md

 # TDL Usage Guide

-This document explains how to use the `tdl` command-line tool to manage your project and scan your codebase for tagged comments.
+`tdl` is a command-line tool to manage your project’s `.tdl` directory and scan your codebase for tagged comments (TODOs, FIXMEs, etc.).

+---

 ## Commands